adamwespiser/deep-learning-koans/README.md

 The Flux source code can be found here: [Flux.jl](https://github.com/FluxML/Flux.jl).

-# Run
+# How to Run
 To run this project, you will need Julia installed locally, [which is available here](https://julialang.org/downloads/index.html).
-To you the chapther on GPU programming, you will need NVIDIA drivers installed on your machine.
+Additionally, you will need NVIDIA drivers installed on your machine, for the GPU based examples in Chapter 7.
-Clone the Repository
+Clone the Repository, or download directly from Github.
 ```
 git clone  https://github.com/adamwespiser/deep-learning-koans.git
 ```